 If you want to learn about the curriculum and the variety of readings read in these classrooms check them out on our curriculum page.

 The Blount Living aspects are specifically set up to maximize student interaction from the shared common spaces to the living quarters.
 The dorm rooms themselves are often a place of epic karaoke battles, study sessions, and intense philosophical debates.
 (Pro tip: the area between the beds is a prime location to build a fort).
-If you want to find out more about specifics about specifications and other additional details UA housing are your best bet!
+If you want to find out more about specifications and other additional details, UA housing is your best bet!
 Check out the official UA housing website for the Blount LLC.

 Check out an official room tour video of a Blount Dorm room by UA Housing.